jasonmccollumwoolpert/renderThing/README.md

 1. Bask in your initial success

 ### CI / CD
-1. Edit `.github\workflows\main.yml` and replace the url with the Deploy Hook provided in your web service settings to enable auto deployment on commit to main
+1. Edit `.github\workflows\main.yml` and replace the url with the Deploy Hook provided in your web service settings to enable auto deployment on commit to the repo